God in Judaism: Personal

-Most of classical Judaism views God as a personal god, meaning that humans can have a relationship with God and vice versa.
+Most of classical Judaism views God as a personal god and as a national god, meaning that individual humans and the nation of Israel both have a relationship with God and vice versa.
 Rabbi Samuel S. Cohon wrote that "God as conceived by Judaism is not only the First Cause, the Creative Power, and the World Reason, but also the living and loving Father of Men.
 He is not only cosmic but also personal....Jewish monotheism thinks of God in terms of definite character or personality, while pantheism is content with a view of God as impersonal."
 This is shown in the Jewish liturgy, such as in the Adon Olam hymn, which includes a "confident affirmation" that "He is my God, my living God...Who hears and answers."
 Edward Kessler writes that Hebrew Bible "portrays an encounter with a God who cares passionately and who addresses humanity in the quiet moments of its existence."
 British chief rabbi Jonathan Sacks suggests that God "is not distant in time or detached, but passionately engaged and present".

-The "predicate "personal" as applied to God" does not necessarily mean that God is corporeal or anthropomorphic, views that Jewish sages sometimes rejected; rather, "personality" refers not to physicality, but to "inner essence, psychical, rational, and moral".
-However, other traditional Jewish texts, for example, the Shi'ur Qomah of the Heichalot literature, describe the measurements of limbs and body parts of God.
+The word "personal", as applied to God in Judaism, does not connote that God is corporeal or anthropomorphic, views that Jewish sages rejected; rather, "personality" refers not to a physical body, but to "inner essence, psychical, rational, and moral".
+However, some non-traditional Jewish texts, for example, the Shi'ur Qomah of the Heichalot literature, describe the measurements of limbs and body parts of God.

 Jews believe that "God can be experienced" but also that "God cannot be understood", because "God is utterly unlike humankind" (as shown in God's response to Moses when Moses asked for God's name: "I Am that I Am").
 Anthropomorphic statements about God "are understood as linguistic metaphors, otherwise it would be impossible to talk about God at all".

-According to some speculations in traditional Judaism, people's actions do not have the ability to affect God positively or negatively.
-The Book of Job in the Hebrew Bible states: "Gaze at the heavens and see, and view the skies, which are higher than you.
-If you sinned, how do you harm God, and if your transgressions are many, what do you do to God?
-If you are righteous, what do you give God?
-Or what does God take from your hand?
-Your wickedness [affects] a person like yourself, and your righteousness a child of humanity."
-However, a corpus of traditional Kabbalistic texts describe theurgic practices that manipulate the supernal realms, and Practical Kabbalah (Hebrew: קבלה מעשית) texts instruct adepts in the use of white magic.

 A notion that God is in need of human beings has been propounded by Abraham Joshua Heschel.
 Because God is in search of people, God is accessible and available through time and place to whoever seeks God, leading to a spiritual intensity for the individual as well.
 This accessibility leads to a God who is present, involved, near, intimate, and concerned for and vulnerable to what happens in this world.